-These top ten cheapest plans offer unlimited data, for the best rates and the most spectacular customer service.
-These unlimited plans are also available for a limited time only so take advantage of these offers as soon as you can before these expire.
+These 10 cheapest unlimited data plans for the best rates and the most spectacular customer service.
+These unlimited plans are also available for a limited time only, so take advantage of these offers as soon as you can before these expire.

 But before you choose a good unlimited data plan, let’s find out what this means.
 For most mobile internet carriers, unlimited data means you will get non-stop service with no data cap.
 With an unlimited plan, you pay a specific rate each month for internet service and get to use this in whatever you want to do online.